Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Details of Numerical lock-in analysis with a proper phase treatment

 If the phases $\delta_n$ are properly evaluated, then

-are equal to $-n\omega t_0$, and thus $\alpha_n$ should be proportional to $n$.
-Here, $H(x)$ is the Heaviside step function ($H(x) = 1$ for $x>0$ and 0 for $x<0$), which is used here in order to correct an additional $\pi$ phase shift occurring when $J_n(2\phim)$ is negative.
-The relation $\alpha_n = -n\omega t_0$ is used to check the validity of the phase evaluation, as well as to obtain $\omega t_0$ from the slope of an $\alpha_n$-$n$ plot (For a concrete example, see Fig.~\ref{fig: phase-vs-n}).
-Once $\omega t_0$ is evaluated, we define the phase-correction angles
+should be equal to $-n\omega t_0$, and thus $\alpha_n$ should be proportional to $n$.
+Here, $H(x)$ is the Heaviside step function ($H(x) = 1$ for $x>0$ and 0 for $x<0$), which is used to correct an additional $\pi$ phase shift that occurs when $J_n(2\phim)$ is negative.
+The relation $\alpha_n = -n\omega t_0$ is used to verify the correctness of the phase evaluation, as well as to obtain $\omega t_0$ from the slope of an $\alpha_n$-$n$ plot (For a concrete example, see Fig.~\ref{fig: phase-vs-n}).
+Once $\omega t_0$ is determined, we define the phase-correction angles

 in order to obtain the phase corrected in-phase voltage from measured $V_{x,n}$ and $V_{y,n}$ as